jaredhanson/oauth-resource-token-resp/draft-hanson-oauth-resource-token-resp.md

 # Response Parameter resource

-In token responses to the client, an authorization server supporting this specification MUST indicate the identity of the protected resource(s) for which the access token is intended by including the `resource` parameter in the response.
+In access token responses to the client, an authorization server supporting this specification MUST indicate the identity of the protected resource(s) for which the access token is intended by including the `resource` parameter in the response.

 The `resource` parameter value is the resource identifier of the protected resource(s) for which the access token is intended, as defined by [Section 2](https://datatracker.ietf.org/doc/html/rfc8707#name-resource-parameter) of {{!RFC8707}}.
 In the general case, the `resource` parameter is an array of strings, each containing a resource identifier.
 In the special case when the access token is intended for a single protected resource, the `resource` parameter MAY be a string.

 ## Example Token Response